-- ✓ The Site Visit Grant is available only to full-time faculty. - ✓ The faculty member must have completed one year of service with WT at the time the proposal is submitted. - ✓ Recipients of a site visit grant are eligible to apply for another award three years after the date of completion of the previous site visit. - ✓ Members of the Study Abroad Rules & Procedures Committee (SARPC) may not submit site visit grant proposals while serving on the SARPC. - ✓ All proposals must be accompanied by two letters indicating support and approval of the proposal: one from the College Dean and the other from the Department Head.
-Letters as appropriate should identify and explain: - 1.
-How the proposed program relates to the education abroad mission of the organization, - 2.
+- ✓ The Site Visit Grant is available only to full-time faculty. - ✓ The faculty member must have completed one year of service with WT at the time the proposal is submitted. - ✓ Members of the Study Abroad Program & Procedure Committee (SAPPC) may not submit site visit grant proposals while serving on the SAPPC. - ✓ All proposals must be accompanied by two letters indicating support and approval of the proposal: one from the College Dean and the other from the Department head.
+Letters as appropriate should identify and explain:

+- 1. How the proposed program relates to the education abroad mission of the organization, - 2.
 That the program does not conflict with other faculty-led study abroad programs from the college and/or department, - 3.
 How the proposed program enhances academic learning opportunities for students as appropriate to the college's and department's mission.